AdaCore/spark2014/docs/ug/en/source/spark_libraries.rst

 To model complex data structures, one often needs simpler, mathematical like containers.
 The mathematical containers provided in the |SPARK| library (see the :ref:`SPARK Library`) are unbounded and may contain indefinite elements.
-Furthermore, to be usable in every context, they are neither controlled nor limited.
+However, they are controlled and thus not usable in every context.
 So that these containers can be used safely, we have made them functional, that is, no primitives are provided which would allow modifying an existing container.
 Instead, their API features functions creating new containers from existing ones.
 As an example, functional containers provide no ``Insert`` procedure but rather a function ``Add`` which creates a new container with one more element than its parameter:

 .. code-block:: ada

     function Add (C : Container; E : Element_Type) return Container;

 As a consequence, these containers are highly inefficient.
-They are also memory consuming as the allocated memory is not reclaimed when the container is no longer referenced.
 Thus, they should in general be used in ghost code and annotations so that they can be removed from the final executable.

-There are 3 functional containers, which are part of the |SPARK|
+There are 4 functional containers, which are part of the |SPARK| library:
-library:

 * ``SPARK.Containers.Functional.Maps``
 * ``SPARK.Containers.Functional.Sets``
 * ``SPARK.Containers.Functional.Vectors``
+* ``SPARK.Containers.Functional.Infinite_Sequences``

-Sequences defined in ``Functional_Vectors`` are no more than ordered collections of elements.
+Sequences defined in ``Functional.Vectors`` are no more than ordered collections of elements.
 In an Ada like manner, the user can choose the range used to index the elements: